Double-stack rail transport: North America

 Containers shipped between North America and other continents consist of mostly 40 ft and some 45 ft and 20 ft containers.
-Container ships only take 40's, 20's and also 45's above deck.
+Container ships only take 40s, 20s and also 45s above deck.
 90% of the containers that these ships carry are 40-footers and 90% of the world's freight moves on container ships; so 81% of the world's freight moves by 40-foot containers.
 Most of these 40-foot containers are owned by non-U.S. companies like Maersk, MSC, and CMA CGM.
-The only U.S. 40-foot container companies are leasing companies like Textainer, Triton International, and CAI Leasing.
+The few U.S. 40-foot container companies are leasing companies like Textainer, Triton International, and CAI Leasing.

-Low bridges and narrow tunnels in various locations prevent the operation of double-stack trains until costly upgrades are made.
-Some Class I railroad companies in the U.S., often in partnership with government agencies, have implemented improvement programs to remove obstructions to double-stack trains.
+Low bridges and narrow tunnels in various locations prevent the operation of double-stack trains until expensive upgrades are made.
+Some Class I railroad companies, often in partnership with government agencies, have implemented improvement programs to remove obstructions to double-stack trains.
 Double-stack projects include: